spree/spree/guides/content/developer/advanced/seo.markdown

 ### On Page Keyword Targeting

 Several enhancements have been made to improve on-page keyword targeting.
 The admin interface provides the ability to manage meta descriptions and meta keywords at the product level.
 Additionally, H1 tags are used throughout the site for product and taxonomy names.
 The ease of extension development and layout changes allows you to target keywords throughout the site.

+Starting with Spree 2.0, Taxons also have `meta_keywords` and `meta_description` on them.
+(You can configure these in the Admin > Configuration > Taxonomies).
+If you want to add keywords and description to another kind of object in Spree, you can do so simply by adding those two fields (`meta_keywords` and `meta_description`) onto the object in question.
+The Spree controller must instantiate an instance variable of the same class name as the controller (so, for example, `@taxon` for the TaxonsController) for this to work.
+Check out the `meta_data` method on spree_core/app/helpers/spree/base_helper.rb for details on how that works.

 ### Clean Content

-Spree uses Skeleton, a responsive CSS framework that allows clean HTML that also responds well to any screen size.
+Spree 2.4 and earlier uses Skeleton and Spree 3.0 uses Bootstrap.
+Both are a responsive CSS framework that allows clean HTML that also responds well to any screen size.
 Having clean HTML with minimal inline JavaScript and CSS is considered to be a factor in search engine optimization.

 ### On Site Performance Optimization